 - Best Cuts for Di’s Pear-shape Body and Casual Classic Style

 The Winner of the Online Style Makeover

 Di A. was the winner of the color and style makeover New Years giveaway that my blogging friend and color expert Pamela of Style Yourself Confidently had in December.
 The runner-up who won Pamela’s color book and my style recipe book “How to Dress for Success in Midlife” was Julie R. Congrats, ladies!
-Readers, you want to own your own color e-book or style book ?
-You can buy these books at the respective links.
+Readers, you want to own your own style book?
+You can buy the book at the respective link.